alexandershov/goslow/README.md

 ```

 ## Contributing
 Contributing to goslow is easy.
-First, we need you to sign a contributor's agreement.
+First, you need to sign a contributor agreement.
-Second, we need your boss to sign a waiver that she's okay with you
+Second, your boss needs to sign a waiver that she's okay with you
 contributing to goslow.

 Just kidding.
-Open pull requests, send emails with patches/tarballs/links-to-pastebin
+Create pull requests, open issues, send emails with patches/tarballs/links-to-pastebin
 to [codumentary.com@gmail.com](mailto:codumentary.com@gmail.com) Whatever makes you happy.
+Any form of contribution is welcome.

+## Get in touch:
+Got a question or an idea?
+I'd love to hear from you: [codumentary.com@gmail.com](mailto:codumentary.com@gmail.com)

 ## License
 MIT